World of Din

 The Ranger

-The Ranger is a physical fighter class with a focus on high single-target damage.
-Their high Agility gives them more turns in battle, allowing them to concentrate on landing the perfect shot.
+The Ranger is a physical rogue class with a focus on high single-target damage.
+They have access to nature magic to enhance their survivability in the wilds.
+Their high Agility allows them to act first in battle, taking out key enemies before they get a chance to strike.

 The Druid